Eagle Premier: 1990

 In 1990 the Premier was substantially reengineered.
 Standard were four-wheel disc brakes and a stainless steel exhaust system.
 The electrical system was replaced with standard Chrysler parts that proved to be more reliable than the original Renix system.
 The exterior was changed slightly, the Design Giugiaro badges being removed from the front fenders as a result.
 The fuel crisis period was fading and most buyers selected the V6 engine.
 The four-cylinder engine was officially dropped from the lineup, with the V6 remaining as the sole engine.

 A badge engineered version of the Premier was added using a familiar Chrysler name, the Dodge Monaco, a moniker that was first used by Dodge in 1965 and last used in 1978 on a full-size, rear-drive sedan.

 Because of its design "as up-to-date as anything in the mid-sized market," the Premier now became the foundation for Chrysler's next generation of automobiles.

-The automatic shifter was relocated to the floor.
+The automatic transmission shifter was relocated to the floor center console.